 - Open a web page in the current browser.
 Enter the public IP address of the instance

 in the address bar.
 Press the Enter key.

 http://<Public IP address of the instance>

-Direct access to Apache by using the public IP address of the instance may degrade server security.
+Using the public IP address of the instance to access Apache may compromise server security.
 If you already have a domain name or want to register one for the Apache website, follow these steps: